Trump White House’s Horribly Violent Video-Game Reel Goes Viral

 The games included in the video are all rated “M” (for mature audiences only, age 17 or older) by the video-game industry’s Entertainment Software Rating Board.
 The titles include “Call of Duty: Modern Warfare 2,” “Wolfenstein: The New Order,” “Dead by Daylight,” “Fallout 4” and “Sniper Elite 4.”

 The Entertainment Software Association, a trade group that represents game publishers, has a standing statement on its website on the issue of whether video games contribute to real-world violence.
-“Violent crime, particularly among the young, has decreased dramatically since the early 1990s,” the ESA says in the statement.
+“Violent crime, particularly among the young, has decreased dramatically since the early 1990s,” the ESA’s statement says in part.
 “During the same period of time, video games have steadily increased in popularity and use, exactly the opposite of what one would expect if there were a causal link.”

 The White House’s video on video-game violence is below (and at this link).
 The video is unavailable on devices using YouTube’s Restricted Mode option for filtering out violent and other kid-inappropriate content, Polygon reported.